UNINETTSigma2/documentation/nird_archive/user-guide.md

     }
     ```
 - `https://search-api.web.sigma2.no/norstore-archive/oai/v1.0?verb=<verb>`
-    - A GET request that adopts the OAI-PMH protocol (see {ref}`[10] <references-oai_pmh>`).
+    - A GET request that adopts the OAI-PMH protocol (see {ref}`[10] <references-archive>`).
 The API is primarily used for harvesting metadata for other registries.
 The `metadataPrefix=oai_dc` should be used as only the terms that correspond to Dublin Core are returned.
 The output format is XML.

 ## Appendix A: Metadata Schema for Datasets